Article I - Name

 Article II - Purposes

-The USPA shall also serve as a forum wherein an individual or group of its members may voice their beliefs, concerns, problems and/or suggestions regarding any and all aspects of the University.
-The USPA shall be the representative voice of its members and shall work closely with the administration and other constituent associations in the overall governance of the University as provided for in the Constitution of the University of North Florida.
+The USPA shall also serve as a forum wherein an individual or group of its members may voice their beliefs, concerns, problems and/or suggestions regarding any and all aspects of the University and their employment.

 Article III - Membership

 have achieved permanent status in USPS positions at the University of North

 Florida.
 Hereafter the membership shall be referred to as the USPS or Members.

 The USPA Staff Affairs Committee (SAC) will seek advice from and collaborate with the Office of Human